islamicoccult/islamicoccult.github.io/_posts/2022-08-18-shireen_hamza.md

 tags: [contributions]
 image: hamza1.jpg
 ---
-**Image: A Talisman for Easing Difficult Births from the Ninth to the Nineteenth Century**
+## A Talisman for Easing Difficult Births from the Ninth to the Nineteenth Century**

 One of the last manuscripts I saw at the Biblioteca Ambrosiana in fall 2019 was a copy of *Medicine Made Easy (Tashīl al-manāfi' fī'l-ṭibb wa'l-ḥikma)*.
 This text was composed in fifteenth-century Yemen by Ibrāhīm ibn 'Abd al-Raḥmān al-Azraq (d. after 1485 CE), a time and place remote from most histories of science and medicine in the medieval Islamic word.
 On folio 227a, I came across a magic square that I had come to recognize from many other medical manuscripts made in Yemen.
 Little did I know at the time, this square had been recommended to ease difficult labor since the ninth century: